 Home of the LEDmePlay.
 Since 2013.

-housing for the sub-D female connector with strain relief
+case for the D-sub female connector with strain relief

-strain relief for the control wire in the housing
+strain relief for the control wire in the case

 1.5m control wire with 7 lines